mehulagg/gitlab_test/doc/integration/sourcegraph.md

 ## Configuration **(CORE ONLY)**

 > These steps are required for self-managed instances.
+> Once enabled in your instance, it will become available to all projects (public, internal, and private).
-> Sourcegraph integration is enabled on GitLab.com and ready to use in all public projects.
+> Sourcegraph integration is already enabled on GitLab.com and ready to use but restricted to only **public** projects.

 Before you can enable Sourcegraph code intelligence in GitLab you need to have a Sourcegraph instance running and configured with your GitLab instance as an external